Palamidi Fortress in Nafplion

 However, the struggle for liberation from the Turks began at Palamidi fort.
 Palamidi fort was seized by Greek rebels, lead by Staikos Staikopoulos on 29th of November in 1822.
 The first Greek among these rebels to set foot in the fort was Dimitrios Moschonisiotis, from the bastion of Achilles.
 The next day saw the abandoned chapel being cleared and prepared for a Service.
 The chapel has since then been consecrated to Apostle Andreas and 30th of November is celebrated as his feast day.

 Palamidi was also used as a prison for a period of time.
-In 1833, Theodoros Kolokotronis, one of the Revolution leaders was imprisoned here, charged with high treason.
+In 1833, Theodoros Kolokotronis, one of the leaders of the Revolution was imprisoned here, charged with high treason.
 Prisoners were made to do physical labor and the 999 steps leading up to the fort were in fact built by the prisoners under the supervision of the Bavarian army.